-In January 2019, Netflix announced a price increase on all of its plans.
-The basic plan, with one concurrent stream and video set to 480p resolution, is going up from $7.99 a month to $8.99 a month.
-The standard plan, with two concurrent streams and 1080p video resolution settings, is going up from $10.99 a month to $12.99 a month.
-If you splurge on the premium plan, which offers four concurrent streams and support for 4K resolution, the price is going up from $13.99 a month to $15.99 a month.
+The basic plan, with one concurrent stream and video set to 480p resolution, remains $8.99 a month.
+The standard plan, with two concurrent streams and 1080p video resolution settings, is now $13.99 a month.
+If you get the premium plan, which offers four concurrent streams and support for 4K resolution, the price is $17.99 a month.

 How to cancel Netflix

 The procedure is almost exactly the same if you cancel Netflix via your Android or iOS smartphone app or on your PC web browser.

 - Open the Netflix app on your smartphone, tap on the “More” menu on the bottom right side of the screen.
 On your PC web browser, just have the cursor hover on your account profile.

 - In both cases, tap or click on on the “Account” section.

 - You will be taken to a web page where you will see a slightly gray box called “Cancel Membership.”
 Tap or click onto that box.

 - You will be given one final chance to change your mind, or perhaps switch to a cheaper Netflix plan.
 If you still want to go ahead with ditching Netflix, click or tap on the blue “Finish Cancellation” box and your account should be canceled.

 Keep in mind that if do cancel Netflix, you can still watch under your current account until your billing period ends.
 In the near future, you may decide to return to Netflix.
 If you return within 10 months of canceling, you can still access your profiles, favorites, and viewing preferences from your previous account.